Evening

 At dusk, the sky above Alishan National Forest, central Taiwan, assumes a delicate shade of orange.
 (Photo copyright © by Kaj Halberg)

-On their way to their night roost, herring gulls are soaring over Christiansø, Bornholm, Denmark.
+On their way to their night roost, herring gulls (Larus argentatus) are soaring over Christiansø, Bornholm, Denmark.
+This species and many other gulls are described on the page Animals – Birds: Gulls, terns and skimmers.
 (Photo copyright © by Kaj Halberg)

 The commonest African fruit-bat is the straw-coloured fruit-bat (Eidolon helvum), which lives in sub-Saharan savannas and forest, southwards to South Africa, and also in the south-western part of the Arabian Peninsula.

 At dusk, great numbers of straw-coloured fruit-bats leave their day roost in Kasanka National Park, Zambia, in search of ripe fruit.
-(Photo copyright © by Kaj Halberg)
+(Photos copyright © by Kaj Halberg)

 Sunset and clouds, Kapelludden, Öland, Sweden.
 (Photo copyright © by Kaj Halberg)

 Bamboo at sunset, Yujing, southern Taiwan.
+Numerous bamboo species and their usage are described on the page Plants: Grasses.
 (Photo copyright © by Kaj Halberg)

 Evening clouds, Bühlertal, Black Forest, southern Germany.
 (Photo copyright © by Kaj Halberg)